 And I want to be very clear, and it's part of a narrative that I have been advancing on this program now for a long, long time.

-There's a story out there today, and the headline is Establishment GOP looks to Arizona Florida primaries to bolster their ranks.
+There's a story out there today, and the headline is, Establishment GOP looks to Arizona, Florida primaries to bolster their ranks.

-Remember, and now Republican establishment folks look at that and they say, Wow, great.
+Remember, and now Republican establishment folks look at that and they say, wow, great.

 Let's target more conservatives.

-That's what we're gonna do.
+That's what we're going to do.

-In other words, you've got this whole group of people out here that from the very beginning, although they never really seemed to coalesce behind any one candidate, although I suspect it was always for them they wanted Jeb Bush.
+In other words, you've got this whole group of people out here that from the very beginning, although they never really seem to coalesce behind any one candidate, although I suspect it was always for them they wanted Jeb Bush.

 But it never came together.